Coat of arms of Slovenia: Republic of Slovenia

-The tender for the design of the new coat of arms of Slovenia was published in May 1991.
-It was won by Marko Pogačnik.
-He based his design on the understanding of Slovenia as a macroregional entity and on the work by France Prešeren and Jože Plečnik.
-In regard, to Prešeren, the coat of arms depicts the description of nature given by the poet in his epic-lyric poem The Baptism on the Savica.
-In regard to Plečnik, the coat of arms follows the coat of arms of Slovenia, carved upon the design by the architect in 1934 at the column of the Virgin Mary, which stands in front of the parish church in Bled.
+A tender for the design of a new coat of arms of Slovenia was published in May 1991.
+It was won by Marko Pogačnik, whose design was meant to represent Slovenia as a macroregional entity, and to follow in the footsteps of the poet France Prešeren and the architect Jože Plečnik: the arms reflect the description of nature in Prešeren's 19th-century epic The Baptism on the Savica, and are based on Plečnik's informal 1934 proposal for a new coat of arms of Slovenia (in the from of a pillar dedicated to the Virgin Mary outside the parish church of Bled.)

-Pogačnik's design was proclaimed the new official coat of arms of Slovenia with the constitutional amendment C 100 and became valid on 24 June 1991.
+Pogačnik's design was proclaimed the new official coat of arms of Slovenia with the constitutional amendment C 100, which took effect on 24 June 1991.

 Historical symbols

 Symbolics

-The designer, Marko Pogačnik, has described the coat of arms as a cosmogram, which creates an energetic field protecting the country and stimulating its inner potentials.
+The designer, Marko Pogačnik, has described the coat of arms as a cosmogram, whose purpose is to create an "energetic field" intended to protect the country and stimulate its inner potential.

-According to Pogačnik, the Triglav symbolises the male principle.
-There are two white bending lines below it, representing the Triglav Lakes Valley and the Slovene sea and rivers in general, or the female principle.
-Above Triglav, there are three golden, six-pointed stars, forming a triangle and symbolising democracy.
-The stars are taken from the coat of arms of the Counts of Celje.
+According to Pogačnik, the silhouette of mount Triglav symbolises the male principle, while the two wavy lines below it - representing the Triglav Lakes Valley, the Slovene seacoast, and rivers in general - symbolise the female principle.
+The three golden mullets above Triglav, taken from the coat of arms of the Counts of Celje, symbolize democracy.